OpenST/OIPs/OIPS/oip-draft_ux_composer.md

 VBT's organisation can sign the `stakeRequestHash`; the resulting signature `(r, s, v)` is required to approve the stakeRequest in the VBT contract.
 (ORG_SIGN1)

+4. Facilitator can call `gateway.bounty()` to know the active bounty amount, and must call `OST.approve(uxc, bounty)`.
+This way the bounty

-4. Facilitator can generate a secret and corresponding hashlock for `gateway:stake`, however the staker is the composer `uxc`, so the facilitator must call on `uxc.acceptStakeRequest(...)` (FACIL_SIGN1)
+5. Facilitator can generate a secret and corresponding hashlock for `gateway:stake`, however the staker is the composer `uxc`, so the facilitator must call on `uxc.acceptStakeRequest(...)` (FACIL_SIGN1)